JohannUlbrich/awezoom/README.md

 # awezoom

-Awesome library to zoom images or every other content you want.
-In difference to all other zooming libs your zoom container have scrollbars.
+Awesome library to zoom images or every content you want.
+In difference to all other zooming libraries your zoom container have scrollbars.

 ## Demo
+TODO

 ## Installing